-We obtained an understanding of the legal and regulatory frameworks that the company operates in, and identified the key laws and regulations that:
+We also obtained an understanding of the legal and regulatory frameworks that the company operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
+The key laws and regulations we considered in this context included the UK Companies Act, Listing Rules and tax legislation.

-- had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included UK Companies Act, tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.